josemic/eNose/README.md

    Therefore before using the this program, check that all tcp checksum offloading had been deactivated.

    su
-   ethtool --show-offload eth0
+   ethtool --show-offload eth0 <br>
-   E.g.:
-   >
+   Shows e.g.:

-   > generic-receive-offload: on
+   generic-receive-offload: on
-   >

    If e.g. generic-receive-offloading is activated, deactiavte it using the following command:

    ethtool -K eth0 gro off